Patient education

 Common questions

-Some appearance changes improve as hair grows longer, but true extraction-related loss may remain visible.
+Some appearance changes improve as hair lengthens, but extraction-related homogeneity problems may remain visible.

 Is overharvesting only an FUE issue?

-It is more commonly discussed with FUE extraction patterns, but donor management matters in all surgical planning.
+It is discussed most often with FUE extraction patterns, but donor stewardship matters for any harvesting approach.

 Can HairAudit measure exact donor depletion?

-HairAudit provides structured visual assessment and evidence-based documentation.
-Exact microscopic counts may require in-person clinical tools.
+HairAudit provides structured visual assessment and documentation.
+Exact counts may require in-person clinical tools.